Jonas Savimbi: Early life and education

+Career

+Opposition to Portuguese colonialism

-By September 1961, Africans from the Portuguese colonies studying abroad formed the UGEAN (União Geral dos Estudantes da Africa Negra Sob Dominacão Colonial Portuguesa) at a meeting in Rabat, Morocco.
-Again, this organization was affiliated with the MPLA.
+In September 1961, African students from Portuguese colonies studying abroad formed União Geral dos Estudantes da Africa Negra Sob Dominacão Colonial Portuguesa (UGEAN) during a meeting in Rabat, Morocco.
+UGEAN maintained an affiliation with the MPLA.

+While continuing to study in Switzerland, Savimbi maintained an active leadership position in União Nacional dos Estudantes Angolanos (UNEA).
+In September 1961, he traveled to Yugoslavia for the first summit of the Non-Aligned Movement, and he and Holden Roberto then visited the United Nations in New York City that autumn.

-Holden Roberto and the UPA wanted a student organization affiliated with their party.
-In December 1961, Roberto chaired a meeting at Camp Green Lane near Philadelphia, Pennsylvania.
-Savimbi attended this meeting and became one of a number of organizers who created the UNEA, (União Nacional dos Estudantes Angolanos) in March 1962 at Lucerne, Switzerland.
-Savimbi was elected Secretary-General.
+In December 1961, Roberto chaired a meeting at Camp Green Lane in Green Lane, Pennsylvania, near Philadelphia, Pennsylvania, which Savimbi attended.
+Following this meeting, in March 1962 in Lucerne, Switzerland, Savimbi became one of several founding organizers and was elected secretary-general of UNEA.

-Savimbi participated in UPA activities while continuing to study in Switzerland.
-He traveled widely on behalf of the organization: to Yugoslavia for the first Non-Aligned Movement Summit in September 1961, with Holden Roberto, and on to New York for the United Nations meeting later that fall.

-In a very short time, he was a member of the Executive Committee of the UPA.
-It was he who encouraged the PDA (Partido Democrático de Angola) to join in a united front with the UPA, creating the FNLA (Frente Nacional de Libertação de Angola) and when these parties formed the GRAE (Governo Revolucionário de Angola no Exílio) on April 3, 1962, Savimbi became Foreign Minister of this organization.
+Savimbi was also a member of UPA's executive committee, in which he encouraged the Partido Democrático de Angola (PDA) to join UNEA in a united front with the UPA, which led to the founding of the Frente Nacional de Libertação de Angola (FNLA), which then formed Governo Revolucionário de Angola no Exílio (GREA) on April 3, 1962, in which Savimbi served as foreign minister.

-Military career
+Angolan War of Independence

-Savimbi sought a leadership position in the MPLA by joining the MPLA Youth in the early 1960s.
+In the early 1960s, seeking a leadership position in the MPLA, Savimbi joined the MPLA Youth in the early 1960s.
 He was rebuffed by the MPLA, and joined forces with the National Liberation Front of Angola (FNLA) in 1964.
-The same year, he conceived UNITA with Antonio da Costa Fernandes.
+The same year, Savimbi conceived UNITA with Antonio da Costa Fernandes.
 Savimbi went to China for help and was promised arms and military training.
 Upon returning to Angola in 1966, he launched UNITA and began his career as an anti-Portuguese guerrilla fighter.
 He also fought the FNLA and MPLA, as the three resistance movements tried to position themselves to lead a post-colonial Angola.
-Portugal later released PIDE (Polícia Internacional e de Defesa do Estado, a Portuguese security agency) archives revealing that Savimbi had signed a collaboration pact with Portuguese colonial authorities to fight the MPLA.
+In 2008, PIDE, Portugal's secret police, released documents revealing that, prior to Angola's independence in 1975, Savimbi signed a collaboration pact with the agency to fight the MPLA.

-Following Angola's independence in 1975, Savimbi gradually drew the attention of Chinese and, ultimately, American policymakers and intellectuals.
-Trained in China during the 1960s, Savimbi was a highly successful guerrilla fighter schooled in classic Maoist approaches to warfare, including baiting his enemies with multiple military fronts, some of which attacked and some of which consciously retreated.
-Like the People's Liberation Army of Mao Zedong, Savimbi mobilized important, although ethnically confined segments of the rural peasantry – overwhelmingly Ovimbundu – as part of his military tactics.
-From a military strategy standpoint, he can be considered one of the most effective guerrilla leaders of the 20th century.
+Following the Angolan War of Independence in 1975, Savimbi began gradually drawing the attention of Chinese and, ultimately, American policymakers and intellectuals.
+In the 1960s, Savimbi received military training in China, and began developing as a highly successful guerrilla fighter schooled in classic Maoist approaches to warfare, including baiting his enemies with multiple military fronts, some of which attacked and some of which consciously retreated.
+Like the People's Liberation Army of Mao Zedong, Savimbi mobilized important ethnic segments of the rural peasantry, especially among Angola's Ovimbundu tribe, which proved a central component of his military tactics.
+From a military strategy standpoint, he is considered one of the most effective guerrilla leaders of the 20th century.